jtejido-quollio/nas/config/samples/README.md

-# Phase 0 samples
+# Samples

-Phase 0 is about validating the node-agent API on a fresh machine.
-There are no CRDs to apply at this stage.
+This folder contains the default CRD samples used by `make deploy-samples`.
+It also documents the node-agent API checks used in `make samples-smoke`.

 Bootstrap helper (optional):
 ```bash